 - Although no date has been confirmed, Parliament is set to hold a debate on mandatory ethnicity pay gap reporting after a petition calling for introduction passed 130,000 signatures.
 There is already mandatory gender pay gap reporting which, unless the government announces otherwise, will be obligatory for employers with more than 250 employees again this year.
 2019/2020 reports were not mandatory as a consequence of the Covid-19 outbreak in March 2020.

 - It remains to be seen whether there will be an increase in dismissal cases relating to redundancy, furlough and furlough fraud, whether we will see any disputes relating to returns to workplaces and ongoing health and safety concerns, or even whether any cases emerge involving a requirement to vaccinated.
-As discussed in our December 2020 article, there may be a number of issues that arise in respect of the vaccination and while the answer is still typically ‘no, you cannot require employees to get a vaccine’, we will continue to watch that space.
+There may be a number of issues that arise in respect of the vaccination and while the answer is still typically ‘no, you cannot require employees to get a vaccine’, we will continue to watch that space.

 If you would like to discuss your own circumstances, please get in touch.